Winterton beach has the wonderful advantage of a vast expanse of soft sand which is backed onto by the rolling dunes of

-These really are fantastic dunes, stretching for as far as the eye can see, extending all the way to Horsey.
+These really are fantastic dunes which back on to the beach and stretch as far as the eye can see, extending all the way to Horsey.

 As part of a Site of Special Scientific Interest and designated an area of outstanding natural beauty, these dunes provide wonderful walking if you don’t want to sit on the beach.
 There are lots of paths that you can criss cross around without getting too lost!

 Alternatively, if you want to see more seals, drive along the coast to Horsey and park in one of the car parks.

 Winterton beach is a perfect traditional family friendly beach, all about sand and sea, not about amusements and arcades.
 It’s also a great dog walking beach with no restrictions, you mustn't forget the pets!